 The drive to work is almost an hour long.

 Which leaves you two choices:

 You can own a house closer to work.

 Or you can own the road in between.

-No piece of paper is going to get you over tocks: through mud and up to get you want to get will with four-whitel drive and
+No piece of paper is going to get you over rocks through mud and up a washingsome.